 Reset your stress level once a week with one of the smaller activities listed below.

-Stress hormones are released in times of stress regardless of age, marital status, ethnicity, level of income or level of education because the characteristics of a stressful situation are the same for everyone.
+Stress hormones are released in times of stress regardless of age, marital status, ethnicity, level of income or level of education.

 Novelty, unpredictability, threat to the ego and poor sense of control.

 Developing a few strategies for coping, before stress hits, can help you manage pressure situations and maintain both your physical and mental health.

 Use these few natural activities on a weekly basis, for creating a buffer between you and the forces that consistently drain your energy and raise your stress level.

 Drive or Walk to a Secluded, Naturally Beautiful Setting and Enjoy It

 The idea is to spend time in nature, quiet, no people, listening to sounds of wind and animals and water flowing, feeling the sun and emptying your mind of all thoughts.